MultiAdaptive/document/Domicon-WhitePaper-V2.1.md

 A common solution is to use data sampling, employing erasure coding, to have a sufficient number of light nodes sampling the data.
 In this way, as long as some of the light nodes are honest, the data can be reconstructed.
 This approach not only alleviates the network burden caused by transmitting large volumes of data but also prevents nodes from doing evil.
 Even malicious nodes cannot reject all data adoption requests.

-Data broadcasting doesn't require nodes to store data for a long time, but only needs to ensure the success rate of propagating the data within a specified time frame.
+Data broadcasting doesn't require nodes to store data for a long time but only needs to ensure the success rate of propagating the data within a specified time frame.

 ## 1.2 Data Storage

 Currently, most blockchain projects store data on Ethereum, leveraging the security features the Ethereum network has already established, assuming it won't lose data during propagation and storage.
-However, this approach is both costly and limiting storage space if all Rollups choose Ethereum as the data storage layer.
+However, this approach is both costly and limits storage space if all Rollups choose Ethereum as the data storage layer.
 These constraints don't benefit the unlimited scalability of the Ethereum ecosystem.

 Unlike general storage data, Rollup data is dynamically incremental.
 From a replay perspective, the loss of any data fragment renders the entire dataset invalid.
 Therefore, when storing this data, it's essential to ensure that the complete dataset is saved.
 This means that any probabilistic sampling audits become meaningless.
 Therefore, we need a succinct and deterministic new auditing solution for full data.